 If you are trying to gain support for a farm to school or farm to preschool program at your school, a workshop or presentation by a member of the Growing Minds team can help inspire staff, parents, administrators, and school board members.

 Growing Minds @ University ([email protected]) is a partnership between ASAP’s Growing Minds Farm to School Program, Dietetic Internship programs at Western Carolina University, Lenoir-Rhyne University, and Appalachian State University, Dietetic Internship preceptors, and Early Childhood Education programs.

 - About the Local Food and Farm to School Education Project (quick view as .pdf)

 - Building Teacher Leaders (quick view as .pdf)

 - Dietetic Intern Competencies and Farm to School (quick view as .pdf)

 - Get involved with Growing Minds @ University (quick view as .pdf)

-- Haywood County Project One Pager (quick view as .pdf)
+- HEN article (quick view as .pdf)